FAIMS/FAIMS3/infrastructure/aws-cdk/README.md

 Here's a breakdown of each configuration value and its purpose:

-- hostedZone - used for deploying route 53 routes in AWS
+- hostedZone - used for deploying Route 53 routes in AWS
   - id: The ID of your Route 53 hosted zone
   - name: The domain name of your hosted zone
 - certificates
-  - primary: ARN of your primary ACM certificate (must support \*.base.domain)
+  - primary: ARN of your primary ACM certificate (must support *.base.domain)
-  - cloudfront: ARN of your CloudFront ACM certificate (must be in us-east-1) (must support \*.base.domain)
+  - cloudfront: ARN of your CloudFront ACM certificate (must be in us-east-1) (must support *.base.domain)
 - aws
   - account: Your AWS account ID
   - region: The AWS region for deployment (e.g., ap-southeast-2 for Sydney) - defaults to ap-southeast-2